-- 1. develop a class scrapbook or DVD that includes mementos, photos and other articles of historical significance related to the class, and - 2. place class scrapbook or DVD in the school archive collection after graduation of the respective class and, represent the class by attending Special Event Committee Meetings
+1. develop a class presentation that includes mementos, photos and other articles of historical significance related to the class, and

+2. place any class memorabilia/presentations in the school archive collection after graduation of the respective class and, represent the class by attending Special Event Committee Meetings.